mericcintosun/alvion-algorand/README.md

 ### The Problem

-DeFi is fragmented and complex; users juggle multiple apps (staking, swaps, portfolio) and jargon (APY, slippage, impermanent loss) and lack Turkish‑native guidance and safety.
+DeFi is fragmented and complex; users juggle multiple apps (staking, swaps, portfolio) and jargon (APY, slippage, impermanent loss) and lack native guidance and safety.

 ### Our Insight